 - identify contrasting models of dissemination and engagement

-Improving communication and engagement skills are key skill goals of this module.
+Improving communication and engagement skills are key skill goals of this module for all human sciences students.
 By its end, students should be able to:

 - demonstrate the ability to work effectively within groups